-There are two options to connect to a CleanAir Access Point using Chanalyzer.
+There are two ways to connect to a CleanAir Access Point using Chanalyzer:

 Note: this functionality requires the Cisco CleanAir accessory for Chanalyzer.